Busindre/viewDOS/README.md

 # viewDOS
 Simple shellscript to quickly generate an ordered list of all IPs connected to multiple servers in X ports, showing the amount of connections detailed with geolocation.
+ViewDOS only shows connections and TCP states, no Bandwidth.

 It is intended to quickly get a report of suspicious IP addresses of several clusters under different types of DOS attacks.
 It just connects by SSH to different servers and uses netstat to obtain the desired information.
+You can filter by IP, port, number of connections and UDP / TCP state in the header of the script.
+Adapt the script to change the options in the header by parameters ($1, $2,...) is simple

 **Dependency** (optional but recommended).